lilyball/Tomorrowland/README.md

   supports cancelling a promise, but it can't actually stop any work being done by the promise unless the promise body itself polls for the cancellation status (so e.g. a promise wrapping a network task can't reasonably cancel the network task).
 Tomorrowland improves on this by allowing the promise body to observe the cancelled state, and allows linking cancellation of a child promise to its parent.
+* Its Obj-C support makes use of generics for improved type safety and better documentation.
 * Like Hydra but unlike PromiseKit, it provides a way to suppress a registered callback (e.g. because you don't care about the result anymore and don't want stale data affecting your UI).
 This is distinct from promise cancellation.
 * Tomorrowland promises are fully generic over the error type, whereas both PromiseKit and Hydra only support using `Error` as the error type.
 This may result in